Alcuin Society

 A voluntary association established in 1965 by Geoff Spencer, the Alcuin Society is a non-profit organisation founded for the book arts.
 It is located in Canada.
-Among the other six founding members were Basil Stuart-Stubbs, Sam Black and Bill Duthie (founder of Duthie Books).
 The society is named after Alcuin of York.

 Alcuin Awards

 Since 1981, the society has awarded an Alcuin Awards for Excellence in Book Design in Canada.
 It is Canada's only national book design competition.
 Winners of the award are Canadian book designers whose books were published in the country in the previous calendar year.
 To qualify, a book must be designed by a Canadian designer and published by a Canadian publisher.

 The University of Saskatchewan Archives and Special Collections displayed books which had been distinguished with awards by the Alcuin Society.

 Robert R. Reid Medal

 In 2007 the Alcuin Society inaugurated the annual Robert R. Reid Medal for Lifetime Achievement in the Book Arts in Canada, and named Read as the first recipient.
 The full list of winners is given on the Alcuin Society website.